asmita112358/DTH/README.md

-# DHT
+# DTH
-Codes for implementing and replicating all simulations in "DHT:  nonparametric test for homogeneity of multivariate dispersions"
+Codes for implementing and replicating all simulations in "DTH:  nonparametric test for homogeneity of multivariate dispersions"

 1. The folder DHT_simluations contains all simulation codes and results used in the paper.
 2. The folder DHT contains the following: